amanidy/se-assignment-2-introduction-to-software-engineering-amanidy/README.md

 Ethical Decision-Making: Consider the ethical implications of their actions and decisions throughout the software development process, seeking input from colleagues or ethics committees when necessary.
 User-Centric Design: Prioritize user privacy, security, and well-being in software design and development, incorporating user feedback and considering diverse perspectives.

+REFERENCES
+Privacy Concerns:

+Book: "Privacy Engineering: A Dataflow and Ontological Approach" by Shameli-Sendi et al.
+Book: "Privacy in Context: Technology, Policy, and the Integrity of Social Life" by Nissenbaum, Helen.
+Bias in Algorithms:

+Book: "Weapons of Math Destruction: How Big Data Increases Inequality and Threatens Democracy" by O'Neil, Cathy.
+Book: "Algorithms of Oppression: How Search Engines Reinforce Racism" by Noble, Safiya Umoja.
+Security Vulnerabilities:

+Book: "Security Engineering: A Guide to Building Dependable Distributed Systems" by Anderson, Ross.
+Book: "The Tangled Web: A Guide to Securing Modern Web Applications" by Zalewski, Michal.
+Intellectual Property:

+Book: "Understanding Intellectual Property Law" by Bainbridge, David.
+Book: "Intellectual Property and Computer Crimes" by Rouse, Jacqueline L.
+Transparency and Accountability:

+Book: "Software Engineering Ethics" by Whitbeck, Caroline.
+Book: "Ethics in Computing: A Concise Module" by Johnson, Deborah G.
+Environmental Impact:

 Submission Guidelines:
 Your answers should be well-structured, concise, and to the point.